scottrigby/chart-repo-gh-pages/README.md

 ## Purpose

-The purpose of this project is to demonstrate hosting a Helm chart repo entirely on GitHub pages, using GitHub actions.
+This project demonstrates hosting a Helm chart repo entirely on GitHub pages, using GitHub actions.
 There are edge cases where this is preferable.

 To host a chart repo index on GitHub pages with packages in GitHub releases, instead use <https://github.com/helm/chart-releaser-action>.
-This is often the better choice, since you can then get download stats using the GitHub API.
+This is usually the better choice, since you can then get download stats using the GitHub API.

 ## License